zaphar/ucg/README.md

 ## The Usual Warnings

 This is still very much an experiment and the language and api can be expected to change and mutate.
-It also probably has bugs and isn't yet the most user friendly language and compiler to use.
 You have been warned.

 ## Usage